jbarroso/clean-code/README.md

 If you have problems with context you can add a prefix: addrFirstName, addrLastName, etc.

-But It would be better if you put them into a class Adress => you will have a great context.
+But It would be better if you put them into a class Address => you will have a great context.

 When a method has a lot of variables with an unclear context you can try to break it into smaller functions.